Defining Services

 - Which image to use (or how to build it).

-- What ports to open.
+- What ports to open to the outside world.

-- What volumes to mount.
+- What volumes to mount for persistent storage.

 2. Core Configuration